dannijt/SpaceDebrisApp/README.md

 ## How can we use TLEs to Predict Location of a Sattelite or Object in Earth's Orbit?
-A  model is required to translate the TLE information into positional information.
+Mathematical models are required to translate the TLE information into positional information.
 To site the R package I used in my analysis- “Unlike positional information of planes and other aircrafts, satellite positions is not readily available for any timepoint along its orbit” (Rafael Ayala, Daniel Ayala, David Ruiz and Lara Selles Vidal (2021). asteRisk: Computation of Satellite Position.
 R package version 1.1.0. https://CRAN.R-project.org/package=asteRisk)

 The models used for this are called Simplified perturbations models.
 From Wikipedia “Simplified perturbations models are a set of five mathematical models (SGP, SGP4, SDP4, SGP8 and SDP8) used to calculate orbital state vectors of satellites and space debris relative to the Earth-centered inertial coordinate system.”

 ## Modeling
 I used the R package cited about asterisk created by Rafael Ayala, Daniel Ayala, David Ruiz and Lara Selles Vidal.
 This package has SGP4 and SDP4 functions to apply orbital propagation models.

-While the asterisk package reduced a lot of the complexity of this analysis, I still had to come up with an easy and repeatable approach to applying the propagation models to a larger subset of data.
+While the asterisk package did most of the heavy lifting, I developed a repeatable approach to applying the propagation models to a larger subset of data.
 The SGP4/SDP4 functions from the asterisk package ionly reads one input (one TLE) at a time.
 For this analysis, I wanted to derive the positional information for the entire data set.
 I created an iterative function to accomplish this (code below).

 ```
 library(tidyr)